6 Hip-Opening Stretches To Do During Pregnancy - Baby Chick

 A pregnant woman doing Squats / Garland Pose.

-Squats help strengthen your thighs and open up your pelvis in preparation for childbirth.
-Ina May said, “squat 300 times a day, and you’re going to give birth quickly.”
-If I were pregnant, that’d be enough motivation for me!
+Squats help strengthen your thighs and open up your pelvis in preparation for childbirth.7,8 Midwife Ina May Gaskin said, “Squat 300 times a day, and you’re going to give birth quickly.”9 If I were pregnant, that’d be enough motivation for me!
+Follow these steps to do this pose:

 3. Balance your weight on the balls of your heels and pause.